hakuhodo-technologies/scope-rl/rtbgym/README.md

 *RTBGym* is an open-source simulation platform for Real-Time Bidding (RTB) of Display Advertising, which is written in Python.
 The simulator is particularly intended for reinforcement learning algorithms and follows [OpenAI Gym](https://gym.openai.com) and [Gymnasium](https://gymnasium.farama.org/)-like interface.
 We design RTBGym as a configurative environment so that researchers and practitioner can customize the environmental modules including `WinningPriceDistribution`, `ClickThroughRate`, and `ConversionRate`.

-Note that, RTBGym is publicized under [SCOPE-RL](../) repository, which facilitates the implementation of offline reinforcement learning procedure.
+Note that RTBGym is publicized under [SCOPE-RL](../) repository, which facilitates the implementation of offline reinforcement learning procedure.

 ### Basic Setting